 After the official add/drop period, students may withdraw from a course until the twelfth week of class.
-Students who withdraw after the third week, but before the sixth week, of the semester will receive a "W" on their transcript; students who withdraw after the sixth week will receive either a "WP" (withdrawn passing) or a "WF" (withdrawn failing) based on the grade earned to that point.
+Students who withdraw after the official add/drop period, but before the eighth week, of the semester will receive a "W" on their transcript; students who withdraw after the eighth week will receive either a "WP" (withdrawn passing) or a "WF" (withdrawn failing) based on the grade earned to that point.
 Students may not withdraw from a course after the twelfth week.
 Please refer to "Withdrawal and Refund Policies" in the "Fees and Expenses" section of the Catalog to determine whether a refund is warranted.